Wayzm/Custom_AI/README.md

 # Custom_AI
-Quick Implementation of NN based AI with both CPU and GPU calls
+Implementation of NN based AI with both CPU and GPU calls

+ # WIP

+ Currently working on cpu only functions